 - Getting riskier and more adventurous in sex to get the needed kick out of the act.

 Once you make your teen aware of these symptoms.
 It will help them to spot the signs if they are going though it.

 Encourage your teen to talk or reach out for help if they are feeling they are slipping into the addiction.
 Do assure them of your unconditional love and non-judgemental support.

 To know more about sex educations and how to talk to your teenager about sex.
 What are the conversation starters or openers that you can use?
-How to conduct yourself during these talks with your teenager, and much more… you can read our article How-To have constructive sex talk with your teenager
+How to conduct yourself during these talks with your teenager, and much more… you can read our article sex educations.

 Danger of drugs in teenager’s life